rxap-mirror/plugins/libs/build-info/README.md

 ng add @rxap/plugin-build-info
 ```

-> Adds the build-info plugin to the workspace
+> Setup the package @rxap/plugin-build-info for the workspace.

 *Configure the builder @rxap/plugin-build-info for a project:*